 - The Settlement date.

-Settlement is the day on which representatives of all parties including any banks meet at a prearranged time to exchange documents and pay the purchase price.
+Settlement used to be the day on which representatives of all parties including any banks met at a prearranged time to exchange documents and to pay the purchase price.
+So called “paper settlements” usually occurred in the Melbourne CBD.
+Stamping (paying the stamp duty) and lodging (registering the ownership change) used to happen after settlement.

-This is usually the choice of married couples and each owner has an equal, undivided share of the property.
+This is usually the choice of couples – each owner has an equal, undivided share of the property.

 Joint Ownership or Joint Tenants means that, if one of the owners of the property dies, the property is automatically transferred to the surviving proprietor irrespective of what is stated in their own Will.